Yudo Margono

-Admiral Yudo Margono (born 26 November 1965) is Indonesian admiral who is currently serving as the 22nd Commander of the Indonesian National Armed Forces, He was appointed by President of Indonesia Joko Widodo in December 2022, replacing the retiring General Andika Perkasa.
+Admiral Yudo Margono (born 26 November 1965) is an Indonesian admiral who previously served as the 22nd Commander of the Indonesian National Armed Forces, He was appointed by President of Indonesia Joko Widodo in December 2022, replacing the retiring General Andika Perkasa.

 Early life and education

 Yudo Margono was born in Madiun, East Java on 26 November 1965.
 His parents were farmers.
 According to him, after graduating from high school, he along with several friends decided to sign up to join the Indonesian Naval Academy, though he was the only one accepted between his friends.
 He was assigned to the Indonesian Navy, and graduated from the academy in 1988.

 Career

 He began his navy career as an assistant to the missile officer aboard KRI Wilhelmus Zakarias Yohannes, then was promoted to head of operations aboard KRI Ki Hajar Dewantara and executive officer for KRI Fatahillah.
 He was then given command over the vessels KRI Pandrong, KRI Sutanto, and KRI Ahmad Yani.
 In 2004, he was appointed commander of the naval base at Tual, then in 2008 in Sorong until 2010.
 Between 2010 and 2012, he was assigned as escort commander and later training officer of the Eastern Fleet.
 Between 2014 and 2015, he worked at the naval headquarters, before being assigned to command the naval base at Belawan until 2016.
 He held the rank of colonel in 2013, when he was training officer.